 On Sept.
 5, 2017 President Trump announced that his Administration would take steps to eliminate the Deferred Action for Childhood Arrivals (DACA) program that was created by the Obama Administration in June 2012.
 On June 18, 2020 the Supreme Court ruled that its attempt was impermissible.
 However, the Department of Homeland Security announced on July 28, 2020 that it was taking steps to significantly downsize and restrict the DACA program as agency personnel "thoughtfully consider the future of the DACA policy, including whether to fully rescind the program."

 DACA makes it possible for undocumented immigrants who arrived in the U.S. as children under the age of 16 to obtain deferred deportation, work permits, Social Security cards, and drivers’ licenses.
 Over 200,000 DACA recipients are currently enrolled in a college or university.

-DACA eligibility was only made available to individuals who met the following requirements:
+DACA eligibility is only made available to individuals who meet the following requirements:

 - Arrived in the U.S. before the age of 16